- Last updated:

 For more information, contact council’s Development Officer on (07) 5441 8401 or email firstname.lastname@example.org.

-A beach accessible wheelchair is available for public use at no cost from both the Alexandra Headland and Maroochydore Surf Lifesaving Clubs.
-Enquire at each club’s reception.
+Beach accessible wheelchairs are available for public use at no cost from the Alexandra Headland Surf Lifesaving Club.
+Matting is rolled out on weekends from September to May.
+Enquire at the club's reception for more information.

 |Alexandra Headland Surf Lifesaving Club,